technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 5 - Create and manage Workstreams and Queues.md

     dropdown next to **Select operation hours** and then click **+ Create new**.

-![A screenshot of a computer Description automatically generated](./media/media5/image18.png)
+     [A screenshot of a computer Description automatically generated](./media/media5/image18.png)

 11. On the **New Operating Hour** page, enter **Contoso operation